upvestco/http-signature-examples/Python/README.md

 The output is supposed to be a sequence of request / response pairs.

-## Running the file download eample directly on Python
+## Running the file download example directly on Python

 Please coordinate with Upvest staff for which date a MiFIR report file with actual transaction data is available.